avabellaw/crystal-clear-opticians/readme.md

 ![Lighthouse report - Preload font warning](docs/google-lighthouse/font-preload-warning.webp)

-I decided to switch to prefetching the fonts but this gave me a validation error when using the W3 HTML validator.
-I converted back to using preload.
+I decided to switch to prefetching the fonts but this gave me a validation error when using the W3 HTML validator, therefore I converted back to using preload.
 If I came back to this project, I would research more into prefetching and preloading to reduce the impact on performance and work on removing the warning.

 ### Known Bugs